yavyx/PaIntDB/PaIntDB _issues.md

 - Chained callbacks for vis layout depending on network type
 - Padj decimal issues
 - Change node selection to node ids, not node labels
+- Fix PA14 GO term enrichment

+## GO enrichment
+- Change directory for PA14/PAO1 mapping in enrichment script.
+- Create GO term sets for PA14 instead of mapping
+- Clean it up, lots of unused code.
+- Save mapped dictionary to JSON file.
+- Use os module for paths

 ### DONE!
 - Make DB path a constant.